anhinga/fluid/README.md

 and the program is executed while it changes on the fly in this almost continuous fashion.

-The "jun_28_15_experiment" is the first experiment where the data flow program contains itself in one of its own nodes.
-Currently this is only used to facilitate visualization of the dynamically changing program.
-But this is a start of true higher-order stream-based programming, as the node containing a data flow graph can be linked to other nodes of this graph in the future.

 Clicking on the wavemaking nodes restarts a wave at the point of click.
 The coefficients in the linear combinations are changed by clicking on the